maxi-blocks/maxi-blocks/readme.txt

 12. Load an icon from the editing experience: Simplify your design process with our easy-to-follow method for loading icons directly from your editing experience.

 == Changelog ==

+_Updates 22 May 2024_
+MaxiBlocks v1.8.6
+* Update: Added support for using empty Group and Column Maxi blocks.
+This allows for more flexibility when creating layouts.
+* Fix: Resolved an issue with broken icons hiding content in Pure Footer Pro 103/104/105 patterns.
+The footer content should now display properly.
+* Fix: Fixed pagination problems with Pure Blog Pro 12 and 24 patterns.
+To make pagination work correctly, Dynamic Content must be turned on for all blocks used in these patterns.

 _Updates 16 May 2024_
 MaxiBlocks v1.8.5